Yengas/tubit-bigez-backend/README.md

  - `database` the mongodb database to hold business data and development related configurationns.
  - `cache` the redis configuration to hold the cache of development/production deployments.

+ # Deployment
+ Run the [docker-compose.yml](./docker-compose.yml) stored in this folder after creating `.secret.env` files storing your secret configurations of services.
+For example for the `application` service, this file is called `application.secret.env` and stores the secret for the Facebook ap.

+ Running `docker-compose up` starts the backend services and seeds the databases to hold the initial values for the deployment.